PierBusDev/GolangPierbook/main.md

 ---

 ## Packages and import/export
-A package is just a directory containing one or more Go source files (or other go packages).
-Every go file must have a package declaration at the top (else compiler error).
+In Go an application is organized in packages which is a collection of source files located in the same folder.
+All source files in a folder must have the same package name at the top of the file.

+By convention packages are named to be the same as the folder they are located in.

 Inside a package any variable of function can be **exported** if they are defined with a name starting by an upper case letter:
 ```go